kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 The Configuration Management Extension is a [Kaa Protocol](/0002-kaa-protocol/README.md) extension.

-It is intended to manage endpoint configuration delivery.
+It is intended to manage endpoint configuration distribution.

 ## Requirements and constraints
 ### Problems and possible solutions